 The Mausoleum

-The ruins of the monumental tomb of King Mausolus of Caria is so impressive that it gave its name to every grand tomb since.
+The ruins of the monumental tomb of King Mausolus of Caria are so impressive that it gave its name to every grand tomb since.
 The tomb was built for him in his memory by his sister, who was also his wife, and is hidden on a back street in Bodrum.

 Greco-Roman Theater